Connection between $GW$ and Extended Coupled Cluster: Beyond- vertex corrections from ECC

 \section{Beyond-$GW$ vertex corrections from ECC}

 In our opinion, the newly established connection between the ECC formalism and the $GW$ approximation opens exciting avenues for systematically including vertex corrections beyond $GW$.
 As noted at the end of Sec.~\ref{sec:GW}, vertex corrections can enter through three distinct components of the $GW$ supermatrix [see Eq.~\eqref{eq:supermatrix}]: (i) the Fock matrix $\bff$, (ii) the diagonal blocks $\bC$, and (iii) the coupling blocks $\bM$.
-Reformulating the building blocks $\bC$ and $\bM$ within the ECC framework [see Eq.~\eqref{eq:ECCsupermatrix}] provides direct access to vertex corrections that are positive semidefinite by construction, a notable advantage compared to vertex corrections derived from approximate solutions of Hedin's equations. \cite{Shishkin_2007b,Chen_2015,Ren_2015,Maggio_2017b,Cunningham_2018,Vlcek_2019,Mejuto-Zaera_2022,Rohlfing_2023,Cunningham_2023,Bruneval_2024,Wen_2024,Bruneval_2025,Forster_2025}
+Reformulating the building blocks $\bC$ and $\bM$ within the ECC framework [see Eq.~\eqref{eq:ECCsupermatrix}] provides direct access to vertex corrections that preserve the sum-over-state representation of the underlying self-energy.
+While such a sum-over-state representation is directly linked to causal self-energies for Hermitian effective Hamiltonians, \cite{Bruneval_2025} the non-Hermiticity of the effective Hamiltonian in the context of this work might result in non-causality.
+However, similar to the CC Green's function, \cite{Nooijen_1992} we expect such issues to be of minor concern for single-reference states.
+The sum-over-state representability therefore represents a notable advantage compared to vertex corrections derived from approximate solutions of Hedin's equations. \cite{Shishkin_2007b,Chen_2015,Ren_2015,Maggio_2017b,Cunningham_2018,Vlcek_2019,Mejuto-Zaera_2022,Rohlfing_2023,Cunningham_2023,Bruneval_2024,Wen_2024,Bruneval_2025,Forster_2025}

 In this work, we explore corrections to $\bff$ through static Fock matrix corrections $\bSig(\infty)$ as

 where $\dbERI{pq}{rs} = \ERI{pq}{rs} - \ERI{pq}{sr}$, $\bgam$ and $\bgam^\HF$ denote the correlated and HF one-body density matrices.
 Therefore, the augmented Fock matrix, used in the EOM treatment or, equivalently, in the $GW$ supermatrix, reads